lucyZihanZ/Python_September_Bootcamp/README.md

 # Python_September_Bootcamp
-### Description:
+**Stock_price_simulation**

-1. **StockMarket Class**:
+1. StockMarket Class:
-   - It has a method named `advance_one_day` which simulates the stock market for one day.
-If the price of a stock drops below $0.01, you will no longer be able to trade it, and the number of shares of that stock in your portfolio will become 0.
-   - It has a method named `get_stock_prices` which returns the current stock price.
+   It has a method named `advance_one_day` which simulates the stock market for one day.
+If the price of a stock drops below $0.01, you will no longer be able to trade it, and the number of shares of that stock in your portfolio will become 0.It has a method named `get_stock_prices` which returns the current stock price.

-2. **Portfolio Class**:
+3. **Portfolio Class**:
-   - This class is provisws as-is.
-DO NOT modify this class.
-   - **Attributes**:
+   **Attributes**:
-     - `cash`: the amount of money you currently have.
+   -`cash`: the amount of money you currently have.
-     - `stocks`: number of different stocks you currently own.
+   -`stocks`: number of different stocks you currently own.
-   - **Methods**:
+   **Methods**:
      - `buy`: purchase k shares of a given stock.
        - Input: ticker of the stock (`stock_ticker`), number of shares (`k`), the current price of the given stock (`stock_price`).
        - Deduct cash by `(stock price * k) + 0.50` (50 cents fee for each transaction).